 Transitioning to Adulthood

 New Frontiers in Learning’s skilled advisors provide the support and skills needed for individuals transitioning to adulthood from high school or college.
 Some individuals struggle with a “failure to launch”, or an inability to leave home and support themself.
 Our coaches set up customized programs for each student, to understand the unique challenges they are facing, and developing a plan to help the student transition to adulthood.
-Students can meet with our coaches in one of our regional offices or through remote sessions.
+Students can meet with our coaches in one of our regional offices or through virtual sessions.

 Transitioning to Adulthood Skills We Teach

 With coaching supports, students learn how develop various independence skills, such as self-monitoring, initiating tasks, coping with obstacles, etc.